The Road to El Dorado: Plot

-Tulio and Miguel instruct Tannabok to build them a boat so that they can leave the city with all the gifts they have been given, under the ruse that they are needed back in the 'other world'.
-Chel gets romantically close to Tulio while Miguel explores the city, coming to appreciate the peaceful life embraced by the citizens; when Tzekel-Kan sees Miguel playing a ball game with children, he insists the "gods" demonstrate their powers against the city's best players.
+Tulio and Miguel instruct Tannabok to build them a boat so that they can leave the city with the gifts, under the ruse that they are needed back in the "other world".
+Chel falls in love with Tulio while Miguel comes to appreciate the peaceful life of the city.
+When Tzekel-Kan sees Miguel playing a ball game with children, he insists the "gods" demonstrate their powers against their best players.
 Tulio and Miguel are outmatched, but Chel replaces the ball with an armadillo, allowing them to win.
 Miguel spares the ritual of sacrificing the losing team, berates Tzekel-Kan to the crowd's approval, and earns Tannabok's respect.
-Tzekel-Kan notices Miguel received a cut during the game and realizes the pair are not gods since "gods do not bleed", hence the reason for the sacrifices.
-Afterward, Miguel, who has reconsidered leaving the city, overhears Tulio telling Chel that he would like her to come with them to Spain before adding he would like her to come with specifically him and to forget Miguel – straining the relationship between the two.
-At a party being thrown for them, Miguel and Tulio begin to argue about Tulio and Chel's conversation and Miguel's desire to stay when Tzekel-Kan animates a giant stone jaguar to chase them throughout the city.
-Tulio and Miguel manage to outwit the jaguar, causing him and Tzekel-Kan to fall into a giant whirlpool, thought by the natives to be the entrance to Xibalba, the spirit world.
+Tzekel-Kan notices Miguel is bleeding from a wound and realizes the pair are not gods since "gods do not bleed", hence the reason for the sacrifices.

+Afterwards, Miguel, who has reconsidered leaving the city, overhears Tulio telling Chel that he would like her to come with them to Spain before adding he would like her to come with specifically him and to forget Miguel.
+At a party being thrown for them, Miguel and Tulio have an argument until Tzekel-Kan animates a giant stone jaguar to chase them.
+Tulio and Miguel outwit the jaguar, causing it and Tzekel-Kan to fall into a giant whirlpool, thought by the natives to be the entrance to Xibalba, the spirit world.
 Tzekel-Kan then surfaces in the jungle, where he encounters Cortés and his men.
-Believing Cortés to be the real god, Tzekel-Kan offers to lead him to El Dorado.
+Believing Cortés to be the real god, Tzekel-Kan offers to become his right-hand man and leads him to El Dorado in exchange for helping him find the gold.